Mersin, Turkey - Travel

 Mersin Tours

-The resort is located between Antalya and Adana and is in the 9th biggest province in the country.
+The resort is located between Antalya and Adana and is the 9th biggest province in the country.
 If you’re wondering about things to do in Mersin, here are some reasons why many people are still attracted to this place: ecotourism, water sports, locally held conventions, and archaeological findings.
 Moreover, religious people often visit the region, as Saint Paul, the Christian apostle, who spread the teachings of Jesus Christ, was born only 25 kilometres from here, in Tarsus.

 Mersin tours fascinate visitors for their harmonious blend of Mediterranean seashore views and rich historical architecture.
 It is one of the key port cities of the region.
 Moreover, because of the year-long mild weather, there’s always something to do in Mersin.

 The city’s landmarks, museums, food, and shopping opportunities create a unique experience for visitors.
 The mix of different influences makes the city a desirable travel destination for a growing number of people.
-The warmth of the climate and the harshness of the ruins make a wonderful experience for those who’re interested yin coming here.
+The warmth of the climate and the harshness of the ruins make a wonderful experience for those who’re interested in coming here.

 History of Mersin

-Before learning about things to do in Mersin, Turkey it is important to learn about the local history.
+Before learning about things to do in Mersin, Turkey, it is important to learn about the local history.
 This city is a part of the Çukurova region that consists of Mersin, Adana, Osmaniye, and Hatay.
 The name is derived from a plant, Myrsine, that grows in the area.
 An Ottoman traveller, Evliya Çelebi, also mentioned in his notes that the Mersinoğullari clan lived in the area.

 We can date back the history of Mersin thousands of years.
 The city stands on an ancient settlement.
 It is thought to have been inhabited for at least 10 millennium BC.
 Archaeological samples even show evidence of the Neolithic (New Stone Age) period.

-After many ancient civilisations, including Assyrians, Urartians, and Persians, left their mark on this province, Mersin became a trade and culture centre of the region during the Hellenistic and Roman Eras.
+After many ancient civilisations, including Assyrians, Urartians, and Persians, who left their mark on this province, Mersin became a trade and culture centre of the region during the Hellenistic and Roman Eras.
 Since the division from the Roman Empire, the territory was controlled by the Byzantine Empire until the Arabs conquered it in the 7th century AD.
-From that point onwards, Mersin was ruled by Tulunids, Byzantines again, the Armenian Kingdom of Cilicia, and by other rulers.
+From that point onwards, Mersin was ruled by Tulunids, Byzantines again, the Armenian Kingdom of Cilicia, and other rulers.
 This region was conquered and dominated by several empires until the 16th century, when the territory was annexed by the Ottomans, making it a part of the imperial land.

 Because of the rich history of Mersin, it has a characteristic blend of Islamic, Christian, and Jewish elements.
 One perfect example is the local cemetery, where people of all religions found their final resting place.